romeorizzi/TALight/README.md

 <strong>What to do once you are on the rtal repl for your preferred programming language?</strong>

-In your repl page in the browser, open the shell and ask for the TALight services from command line.
+In your repl page in the browser, open the shell and ask for the TALight services from its command line.
 To do so, issue the rtal executable we placed there.
 The rtal command takes in a set of arguments that can be extended by the problem maker.
 You have to find out yourself the arbitrarily rich possibilities made available for each single problem.
 To give you a first start with this, here are a few examples of commands one could issue to explore what services are offered:

 ```bash
 ./rtal -s wss://talight.tk/tutorial help